 However, the suspension of work due to the COVID-19 crisis that has continued since March 2020 has had an impact on overseas business.
 As a measure to prevent the spread of infection, we are observing the laws and guidelines of each country and thoroughly responding according to the Group's Basic Policies.
-While some countries and regions have already restarted economic activities, we are carefully monitoring various circumstances and endeavoring to achieve business continuity.
+While some taking in the unique characteristics of regions everywhere in the world, we aim to offer the value that is needed in each respective area.
+For that reason, it's important to develop technology and human resources that are accepted all around the world.
+All company employees are aiming to grow as a "global human resources" that can understand and coexist with various different nationalities, races, religions and senses of values, without losing the will to keep learning.

 Looking at our performance in fiscal 2019, overseas orders totaled approximately 77.4 billion yen.
-We received orders for large-scale projects such as the Jamuna railway bridge (Bangladesh) in the civil engineering field, and a large shopping center (Guarn) in the construction business.
+We received orders for large-scale projects such as the Jamuna railway bridge (Bangladesh) in the civil engineering field, and a large shopping center (Guam) in the construction business.